schollz/schollz.github.io.old/content/post/2017-podcasts.md

 discover new ones.

-My favorite type of podcast is this generic theme of podcast which I can call *The Podcast of Small Things*.
-The basic premise is always to find some small thing that no one thinks about and talk about it for 20-30 minutes and often interview the main players involved in the production of the Small Things.
+The basic premise of *the podcast about the small things* is always to find some small thing that no one thinks about and talk about it for 20-30 minutes and often interview the main players involved in the production of the Small Things.
 I think the major bastion of this type of podcast is